 What equipment do I need?

 You need gear for using a zipline.
+You can rent it in town.
 In order to secure a permit, you will need to have:

 - 2 carabiners (per person, usually one steel and one aluminum),